spike-develops/spike-develops.github.io/_drafts/2024-2-24-Networked-Hierarchical-State-Machines.md

 }
 ```

-There are some "stateful" states however.
-Things like attacks, stuns, and interacting all have predefined end points.
-We can serialize those by adding a FixedFrame associated with a level
+We can't get around having some "stateful" nodes however.
+Things like attacks, stuns, and interacting all have instance specific start points we need to track.
+We can serialize that

-At each level of the tree, we serialize the child decision, so if there are